DevicePilot/devicepilot-js/README.md

   // api key should be explicitly provided, or stored in the environmental variable DP_API_KEY const apiKey = 'your-devicepilot-api-key';

+  async function update() {
     const record = {
       $id: 'unique-device-id', // this is used to identify your device
       // any valid json body will be converted into key:value telemetry:
       ledColour: 'blue',
       switchedOn: true,
       temperature: 20,
     };
     // an array of record objects can also be provided

-  await devicepilot(record, apiKey);
+    await devicepilot.post(record, apiKey);
+  };

+  update();
 ```

 ### Documentation